Gabya06/gabya06.github.io/docs/ensemble/readme.md

 ---

+<a id="regression"></a>
-## Ensemble Regression Case Study
+## 3. Ensemble Regression Use Case for Price Forecasting
-As a quick recap, we now have a better understanding of what ensemble models are: decision trees combined to produce better predictions using averages or weighted averages in the case of AdaBoost.
+As a quick recap, we now have a better understanding of what ensemble models are: **decision trees combined** to produce **better predictions using averages** or weighted averages in the case of AdaBoost.
 Now, we can take a look at our use case for price prediction.

-For base models, I used several linear regression models as well as time series models.
-While linear regression models are easy to fit, fast in runtime and great for understanding general trends, they don't always capture granular changes.
+For base models, I used several *linear regression models* as well as time series models.
+While linear regression models are **easy to fit**, **fast in runtime** and great for **understanding general trends**, they don't always capture granular changes.
 Time series models are good for repeating seasonal trends; however this can also be considered a disadvantage if the model holds on to trends longterm.
 Knowing this bit of information, it is useful to add a quick learner such as an LSTM model.
 Moreover, one can start to understand why it might be advantageous to combine the pros of these models somehow.

 ---